Skip to main content

 CREATE TABLE test(id int, val variant);

--- Insert a sample record into the 'test' table with Variant data.
+-- Insert sample records into the 'test' table with Variant data.

 INSERT INTO